epics-e3/epics-e3.github.io/src/3-developer/4-e3-conda-pkgs.md

 #### ESS recipe best practices

 - Prefer `source: url` tarballs with a `sha256`; use tags for traceability.
+- Have `version` be bound to upstream version and using jinja2 for separator conversion
 - Keep requirements minimal and in the correct layer:
    - build: compilers, `make`, `perl`
    - host: `epics-base`, `require`, and module-specific dependencies